 Who Can Come to St. George’s?
 Anyone and everyone!
-Infants, children, adults.
-Straight, gay, bi and transgender.
+Infants, children, and adults of every type and stripe are welcomed, no exceptions.
 We are ALL children of God.

 How Should I Dress?
 Wear what’s comfortable and what best expresses who you are.
 We give thanks to God that we are each unique!

 May I Receive Communion?
 Do I Have to Receive Communion?
-Any baptized Christian may receive communion, but it is always your choice.
-Although Episcopalians normally receive both the bread (usually a wheat wafer called the host) and wine (mixed with water), we receive only the communion bread during the COVID pandemic.
+We believe that the communion table belongs to Christ, and there we join in the Body of Christ.
+All may receive communion, but it is always your choice.
+Episcopalians typically receive both the bread (usually a wheat wafer called the host) and wine (mixed with water), however it is acceptable to receive in only one kind.
+Gluten free wafers are available at every service on request.
 If you would like to receive a blessing only, please cross your arms over your chest.
+Those who cannot come to the altar for communion may remain seated and the priest will bring it to you; simply notify an usher of your need.

 I am Gluten-Intolerant.
 Can I Still Receive the Host?
 You’re not alone!
 We always have gluten-free hosts available.
 Just let the altar server know.

 I’m Not Sure What I Believe, If Anything.
 Can I Still Come?
-Of course.
+You can belong before you believe!
 We are all on a journey together.
 And the path may have lots of bumps and twists and turns.
 Please come.
 Chances are, you’ll meet someone who’s been in your spiritual spot (or still is, or will be.)

 How Much Do I Have to Give?
 You may give as much or as little as you like.
 Nobody knows how much you give or don’t give.
 Your contribution is between you and God.